zhiyingfang2022/llm-d/PR_SIGNOFF.md

     - If given a warning saying something like `The authenticity of the host '[host IP]' can't be established` along with a key fingerprint and a prompt to continue, verify if the provided key fingerprint matches any of those listed [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints)
     - Once you've verified the match, type `yes`
     - If the resulting message says something along the lines of `Hi [User]!
 You've successfully authenticated, but GitHub does not provide shell access.`, then it means your SSH key is up and ready.
+    - If you get an error saying something like `Error: Permission denied (publickey)` repeat the procedure in step 6 _with the same key_ only select **Authentication Key**.
+Then try the test command again.

 <br />